vstconsulting/polemarch/doc/quickstart.rst

 After you install Polemarch by instructions above you can use it without any further configurations.
 Interface is pretty intuitive and common for any web application.
-But if you have problem you always can refer to our GUI documentation.
-TODO: make ref here.
+But if you have problem you always can refer to our :doc:`GUI documentation </gui>`.

+Default installation is suitable for most simple and common cases, but Polemarch is highly configurable system.
+If you need something more advanced (scalability, dedicated DB, custom cache, logging or directories) you can always configure Polemarch like said in :doc:`Configuration manual </config>`.